by-cx/cowboys/README.md

     nats pub --count 1 battlefield -w '{"type": "tick", "number": 1}'

+## Quick start

+Three binaries:

+* universe - synchronization of the cowboys
+* cowboy - implementation of a single cowboy
+* timetraveler - logs everything what happens, record of the battle is going to be in his stdout (make sure this one runs before everything else starts)

+docker-compose up -d
+docker-compose logs -f timetraveler

 ## Things I would finish if I had more time

 Originally I wanted cowboys to check readiness of their enemies and let the synchronization up to them.
 But it would took me some extra time I don't have now.
 So I decided to use simpler solution where Universe checks if all cowboys are ready.

 I used opportunistic testing in some cases.
 That part requires a little bit more love because it makes the tests less deterministic and slower.

+Tests can freeze testing if there is a bug in the code.

 Missing tests for main functions.